 Casa Convento is an ex-convent, so participants (and tutors) stay in well-appointed bedrooms with views out over the Ligurian mountains.
 There is also an option for B&B or self-catering accommodation in the town for participants who want to get away from it all, or who are bringing families.

-Our 2017 course runs from 22-30 July, with a performance in one of the town’s seventeenth-century churches on 29 July.
-We will concentrate on repertoire from the early flowering of convent polyphony in the fifteenth century to the glories of Sistine Chapel repertoire (yes, nuns DID sing it, too!!), from chant and the simple tunes of convent laude to music by Josquin des Prez and his contemporaries.
+Our 2017 course ran from 22-30 July, with a performance in one of the town’s seventeenth-century churches on 29 July.
+We concentrated on repertoire from the early flowering of convent polyphony in the fifteenth century to the glories of Sistine Chapel repertoire (yes, nuns DID sing it, too!!), from chant and the simple tunes of convent laude to music by Josquin des Prez and his contemporaries.
 Watch this space for details of 2019!

 We welcome experienced female singers from high sopranos to low altos and tenors.